Meet our Team

 email@example.com | 859-858-2315

-Medine is a daughter of Congo, Central Africa; wife of Seminary professor Craig Keener; mother of David, a teenager with an insatiable appetite; aunt of Keren, a sweet and blossoming teenager.
-She brings a cross-cultural perspective to formation issues, often recalling an African wisdom proverb to help solve a dilemma.
+Medine Moussounga Keener is a daughter of Congo Brazzaville, Central Africa; wife of Seminary professor and NT scholar Craig Keener; mother of David and Keren.
+As the Pastoral Care Coordinator in the Office of Community Formation, Medine brings a cross-cultural perspective to formation issues, often recalling an African wisdom proverb to help solve a dilemma.
 Medine’s deep faith and wonderful laugh are two of her great gifts, often served alongside a loaf of home-made bread or the fruit of her garden.
-Medine is assisted in Formation Ministries’ work by Abi Sipe (Childcare Facilitator).

 firstname.lastname@example.org | 859-858-2373